vaibhavshahi10/Youtube-clone/README.md

 # Youtube clone

-Youtube is an online video sharing and social media platform where user can search and play the videos.
+Youtube is an online video sharing and social media platform where user can search and play the videos.[Live view](https://mellow-tanuki-fb3e28.netlify.app/)

 ## Tech Stack